Federal Council (Switzerland): Election process

-After the election is concluded, the winner holds a short speech and accepts or refuses the office of Federal Councillor.
-The oath of office is then taken, even then the regular term of office only begins a few weeks later, on 1 January.
+After the election is concluded, the winner gives a short speech and accepts or refuses the office of Federal Councillor.
+The oath of office is then taken, even though the regular term of office only begins a few weeks later, on 1 January.

 Usually, the party which has a seat to fill presents two candidates with mainstream viewpoints to the United Federal Assembly, which then chooses one.
 This was not so, however, during the 2003 election, which was the most controversial in recent memory.
 Until the end of the 19th century, it was informally required of Federal Councillors to be elected to the National Council in their canton of origin every four years to put their popularity to a test.
 This practice was known under the French term of élection de compliment.
 The first Councillor who failed to be reelected (Ulrich Ochsenbein) lost his election to the National Council in 1854.

 Once elected, Councillors remain members of their political parties, but hold no leading office with them.
 In fact, they usually maintain a certain political distance from the party leadership, because under the rules of collegiality, they will often have to publicly promote a council decision which does not match the political conviction of their party (or of themselves).